sraorao/AnimApp/README.md

 ## Installation

-* Open this page in your android browser, download the apk in javacv_tracking_android/app/release/ on to your device and follow instructions
-* Download sample files
+* Download the apk from https://github.com/sraorao/AnimApp/releases on to your device and follow instructions.
+You may have to change your phone's security settings to allow installation of apps from unknown sources.
+After installation, you will be asked if you want to grant read/write access, which is necessary for writing the csv data to memory.
 * Consider running with `Play video` setting to off for faster processing, and turn it on only if you suspect from your resultant graph that the thresholding is incorrect.
 * Try using files in sample_videos folder to test.